Buda Castle: Destruction of the medieval castle

 The medieval palace was destroyed in the great siege of 1686 when Buda was captured by allied Christian forces.

 In 1686, two years after the unsuccessful siege of Buda, a renewed Western European Christian campaign was started to take the city.
 This time the Holy League's army was much larger, consisting of 65,000–100,000 men, including German, Hungarian, Croat, Dutch, English, Spanish, Czech, Italian, French, Burgundian, Danish and Swedish soldiers and other Europeans as volunteers, artillerymen and officers.
 The Turkish defenders consisted of 7,000 men.

 In a heavy artillery bombardment, many buildings burned and collapsed.
-The Stephen's Tower, used as a gunpowder store by the Ottomans, exploded when hit by a single cannon, said to have been fired by a friar called Gábor, also referred as Tüzes Gábor ("Gabriel Fiery").
+The Stephen's Tower, used as a gunpowder store by the Ottomans, exploded when hit by a single cannon, said to have been fired by a friar called Gábor, also referred as Tüzes Gábor ("Fiery Gabriel").
 According to contemporary sources, the explosion killed as many as 1,500 Turkish soldiers and caused a wave on the Danube that washed away artillery batteries and guards standing on the opposite shore.

 Habsburg military engineers made several plans and drawings of the buildings in subsequent decades.
 Although the walls mainly survived, the burned-out shell rapidly decayed from a lack of maintenance.
 Between 1702 and 1715, Stephen's Tower disappeared completely, and the palace was beyond repair.
 In 1715, King Charles III ordered the demolition of the ruins.
 Johann Hölbling surveyed the still-existing structures.
 The king ordered the surviving marble statues, antiquities, inscriptions and coins should be spared (there is no evidence about the realization of the royal decree).
 The main part of the palace and the Broken Tower were totally demolished, the hollows and moats were filled and a new flat terrace was established.
 The southern fortifications, zwingers and rooms were buried under tons of rubbish and earth.